cNikolaou/scaf/docs/src/content/docs/getstarted/introduction.md

 description: An introduction to Scaf
 ---

-:::danger
+:::warning
 Scaf is in early development.
-It's adviced to use it for local testing and deploying to `testnet` and `devnet` for now.
-If you find something that is not working [open an issue on GitHub](https://github.com/cNikolaou/scaf/issues).
+It's adviced to use it for local testing and deploying to `testnet` and `devnet` at first and familiarise yourself with using the tool.
+If you find something that is not working
+[open an issue on GitHub](https://github.com/cNikolaou/scaf/issues).
 :::